 Today, over 2 Million solar power systems are installed on residential properties in the United States.

 Even so, that is still just a small drop in the bucket.
 Less than 1% of the energy consumed in the entire country comes from solar panels.

 In fact, solar power has become the cheapest electricity in history, according to the International Energy Agency report in 2020.

 Converting sunlight into electricity with no moving parts is a much different enterprise than using turbines to generate power – such as coal, natural gas, and wind farms.
 Because they have no moving parts, solar panels for homes usually last a very long time, anywhere from 25-50 years or more.

 Each solar panel can cost from $1,000 to $2,000, depending on the quality of the panel and the company selling it.

 Batteries are another investment, one that doesn’t make sense for everyone.
 That is a different story if you need a battery to keep some important medical equipment going during a blackout.

 However, if you just want a solar battery backup storage for the luxury of having power at all times, the cost of the battery might not be worth it.
 Current costs for solar backup batteries can range from $10,000 to $45,000, so make sure you pick the right solar battery backup system for your home.

 The main service panel (a.k.a. the circuit breaker panel) is responsible for distributing electricity from the rooftop or ground-mounted solar panels system to the various circuits in your home.
-The majority of people won’t need this upgrade, but if you do it will cost around $2,500 for replacement.
+Most people won’t need this upgrade, but if you do, it will cost around $2,500 for replacement.